 - Sales forecasting, along with marketing forecasting, has the highest deliberate bias.

 Before writing this article, I spent time reading some of the many articles on sales forecasting right here on LinkedIn.
 Almost all of the articles I read were from people that most likely had many years of sales forecasting experience.
-The articles, of course, were not all the same, but there were strong similarities between them, similarities which can tell one quite a bit about how sales forecasting is often discussed.
+Of course, the articles were not all the same, but there were strong similarities between them, similarities that can tell one quite a bit about how sales forecasting is often discussed.

 - Technology Focus: Often, the article would focus on making sales forecasting a priority or providing the right tools, etc..

-- Focus on Unintentional Forecast Errors: Many of the articles focused on honest mistakes on the part of salespeople and were therefore focused on the competence, interest in entering forecasts or support given to salespeople.
+- Focus on Unintentional Forecast Errors: Many articles focused on honest mistakes on the part of salespeople and were therefore focused on the competence, interest in entering forecasts, or support given to salespeople.